Why Benjamin

 Value streams connected from sales through support end-to-end

-This is why Benjamin is designed the way it is: knowledge-grounded, escalation-aware, and built for the specific failure modes that B2B SaaS support teams actually face.
+This is why Benjamin is designed the way it is: knowledge-grounded, honest about its limits, and built for the specific failure modes that B2B SaaS support teams actually face.

 Against generic AI chatbots and legacy helpdesk automation.